Chiral Analysis of the Nucleon Mass and Sigma Commutator: Explicit self-energy contributions

-In FRR renormalization, the first part $\Sigma_{B\mathcal{B}'\phi}^{(1)}$ is not generally of interest as they will be subtracted off.
-Here, we write down all the parts explicitly in all formalisms except for the relativistic formalism where $\Sigma_{B\mathcal{B}'\phi}^{(1)}$ is lengthy and only will be partially presented.
+In FRR renormalization, the first part $\Sigma_{B\mathcal{B}'\phi}^{(1)}$, containing only the analytic terms, are not generally of interest since they will be subtracted off, see for example, Eq.~\eqref{eq:tildeSigma}.
+In fact, if one were to renormalize the chiral expansion of the baryon mass to all orders, everything in $\Sigma_{B\mathcal{B}'\phi}^{(1)}$ will be subtracted.
+Here, we write down all the parts explicitly in all formalisms.

 \onecolumngrid

 In a similar fashion, we write $M_{T'}=M_B+\Delta$ for the internal decuplet mass with $\Delta$ the mass difference between the external octet and internal decuplet baryon.
 Again, we divide the self-energies in two different terms.